 In Malcolm Gladwell’s bestseller Outliers, the journalist and speaker claimed that it takes 10,000 hours of deliberate practice to become an expert at something.
-That roughly equates to 1,250 working days, 250 weeks or 4.8 years of working.
-So, following this thinking and the fact that the first Filipino teleserye aired in 1963, our local industry should be able to churn out substantial TV content as easily as a non-smoker can breathe.
+That roughly equates to 1,250 working days, 250 weeks, or 4.8 years of working.
+So, following this thinking and the fact that the first Pinoy TV Shows aired in 1963, our local industry should be able to churn out substantial TV content as easily as a non-smoker can breathe.

 If it isn’t a copycat version of some foreign drama—

 —then it’s a remake of an old success—

 Ugly means glasses, unruly hair and less-than-ideal skin.
 Rich means really rich and only driving around in luxury cars.
 Being poor means being smart.
 Having a mustache probably means you’re the antagonist.
 And—oh my god—love triangles, mistresses and langit lupa love stories.

 Rich people do not wear gowns to dinner with full faces of makeup and CEOs do not wear suits to work every single day.
 Girls who come from the provinces tend not to have alabaster skin and city boys know enough not to wear crisp white sneakers when they’re made to farm.
 And action scenes—gasp—mess with you hair.